 Sorry, this entry is only available in Italian.
 You can easily switch to Italian version and then translate it using functions in the left column of this page.

-Self Portrait – Scancam 200 There are plenty of equipments out there, that could be recycled.
+Self Portrait – Scancam 200 There is plenty of equipment out there, that could be recycled.
 Artist Brana Vojnovic talks about his way of making photography: not “clicking” for “catching the moment”, but finding, mixing and matching old equipments in order to obtain the results he wants.
-A process of upcycling that is an art in itself, the passion of a photographer who sees himself as a painter preparing his own tools.
+An upcycling process which is an art in itself, the passion of a photographer who sees himself as a painter preparing his own tools.
 Hello Brana, thank you for sharing your time with us.
 Let’s start… Which role does photography play in your daily life?
 Photography is the most natural way to express myself.
-When and how did you first meet photography?
-I was 16 when I have started for the first [...]
+How did you get into photography?
+I was 16 when I have started for the first time to use [...]

 “Atoms are the New Bits”, Chris Anderson wrote two years ago, referring to the role of the Internet and digital culture in what he called “the Next Industrial Revolution”: “If the past 10 years have been about discovering post-institutional social models on the Web, then the next 10 years will be about applying them to the real world. (…) The Internet democratized publishing, broadcasting, and communications, and the consequence was a massive increase in the range of both participation and participants in everything digital – the long tail of bits.
 Now the same is happening to manufacturing – the long tail of things.”
 The booming of Maker Faires, local hackerspaces, Fablabs, virtual micro-factories, open source hardware tools, etc., proves that [...]